PhD and MS in Molecular Genetics and Genomics FAQ

 5. What will I learn?

-You will develop the basic current knowledge of the field as well as the tools that will let you keep up with new developments when your current knowledge becomes dated.
+You will develop the basic current knowledge of the field as well as the tools that will let you keep up with new developments when current knowledge becomes dated.
 In addition, you will learn the process of asking and answering scientific questions with a critical mindset that will of course apply to your research and perhaps also to your broader role in society.

 6. How long will my study period be?